 Right now we have a total of 4 hives.

-top bar hive our friend build Gabriel.
+We have one hive in the top bar hive our friend build Gabriel.
 This is a view of the observation window.
 Sorry for the glare, I was being scolded for being in the bee yard with out a suit and veil on.

 Right now all of our hives are feral.
 We actually like that.
 Now, we’re not experts at all, but it seams to us that if we have a mix of domestic and feral bees that the good genes from each are going to be passed on to the offspring.
 Feral bees are super hardy and amazing workers.
 Domestic bees are tamer.
 So maybe over time our bees will be bees that are hardier and harder workers than true domestic bees and tamer than true feral bees.